raspberrypilearning/flatgame/en/step_8.md

 For example, a background of leaves might make a crunch sound.

 --- task ---
-1. Open the sounds tab and click choose a sound.
+1. Open the 'Sounds' tab and click 'Choose a sound'.

 ![Screenshot of sound tab in Scratch editor](images/sound-tab.png) Hover over the play button to try out sounds until you find one that would work for a walking sound.
 Shorter sounds work best.